 Here are some additional strategies that have greatly helped me in lessening my stress and anxiety:

-- Acknowledging I’ll never know ANYTHING 100%.
-And that’s absolutely okay!
-We want to believe that somehow, some way if we keep searching for the answers that we’ll uncover The Ultimate Truth.
-I’d like to myself at times, as it seems like quite a reassuring feeling to my identity!
-But we also as human beings have been seeking to find it for thousands of years.
-I believe we continue to grasp towards it, similar to the story of the The Blind Men and the Elephant.
-But will we ever know 100%?
-Can we play God?
-And if we don’t, can we let it go and continue living our lives?
+📌 Acknowledging I’ll never know ANYTHING 100%.
+We want to believe that somehow, some way if we keep searching for the answers that we’ll uncover some Theory of Everything.
+I’d like to myself at times, as it seems like quite a comfortable destination to reach!
+But I’ll tell you: we as human beings have been seeking to find it for thousands of years.
+Perhaps we’ll get there someday, but for now we got a long way to go.

-- Set standards for yourself.
-Hold yourself to your word.
+📌 Set standards for yourself.
 These standards are for you to decide, not me or anyone else.
 Build up your identity, build up whoever You want to be.
 Because every time you don’t hold yourself to your standards or your word, you make a dent in the foundation of your identity.
-Who are You if you keep changing your standards or your word?
+Who are You if you keep changing your standards?
 Are you You, or are you what the Environment dictates you to be?

-- You can STILL hold onto your old Self.
+📌 You can STILL hold onto your old Self.
 That’s right!
 You don’t have to do a complete 180 degrees on your identity!
 If there are beliefs that served you in the past, why not keep them?!
 The only difference now is that you see you have a greater awareness and understanding that you can change them.
 The world now appears bigger.
 The possibilities of who you are and what you can create seem more infinite.
-You can not only embrace your old beliefs, but now you see you can also replace the old ones with new ones that better serve you.
-With this freedom you have the power!
+You can not only embrace your old beliefs but you can also replace the old ones with new ones that better serve you.

-- Change takes time to adjust.
+📌 Change takes time.
 I know what some of you are thinking: “Well this is all easier said than done, Donald!
 You don’t know what I’ve been through!”
 You’re right, I don’t and I won’t pretend I have.
-I’ve never met you, I’ve never been in your shoes, or felt what you’ve felt.
 I’m not saying it’s going to be easy.
 As with any habits in our lives I’ve observed it’s much harder to break one than it is to create new ones.
-But is it possible that we really can change and transform ourselves into the people we want to be?
-Is there far more fluidity to our existence than we know?
+But is it possible?
 Yes!

 📌 Don’t take life too seriously.
 I have chosen my mission to Transcend Labels.
 But am I to say my way is the only way?
 Not at all!
 I only wish to share with you what has personally helped me on my journey.
 You can take it or leave it.
-Look online and you will find thousands of people with similar or different beliefs than mine about life.
-You don’t need to take my beliefs, but you’re more than welcome to borrow whichever ones may help serve you until you can create your own. 🙂
+Look online and you’ll find thousands of people with similar or different beliefs than mine.
+You don’t need to take my beliefs, but you’re more than welcome to borrow whichever ones serve you. 🙂

 “Life is not about finding yourself; it’s about creating yourself.
 So live the life you imagined.”